-□ Will your system connect to external Fibre Channel storage enclosures?
+- Will your system connect to external Fibre Channel storage enclosures?
 If so, the system requires a pair of Fibre Channel HBAs, which are provided when you order the storage enclosure.
 If you order the enclosure at the same time you order the system, the required Fibre Channel HBAs are installed at the factory.
-See Chapter 7 for descriptions of the storage enclosures provided by Stratus and the names of the PCI adapters required for supported storage enclosures.
+See Chapter 7 for descriptions of the storage enclosures provided by Stratus and the names of the PCI adapters required for supported storage enclosures. - Will your system connect to external Fibre Channel storage enclosures in a storage area network (SAN) configuration?
+If so, do you have a minimum of two switches that can accommodate the cables from the pair of Fibre Channel HBAs in each ftServer system? - Will your system have an iSCSI connection to ftScalable Storage systems?
+If so, ensure that you supply two Ethernet switches that can accommodate the cables from the network adapters in each ftServer system. - Set up your system to communicate with a UPS.

-[‡] Available only on ftServer 4900 and 6900 systems.
+Planning for Optional Components

+- □ Will you be using an external modem? - Will you connect a Serial Attached Storage (SAS) tape drive (customer-supplied) to your system?

+VMware vSphere-based systems do not support tape drives.

+Planning AC Power

-Will your system connect to external Fibre Channel storage enclosures in a storage area network (SAN) configuration?
-If so, do you have a minimum of two switches that can accommodate the cables from the pair of Fibre Channel HBAs in each ftServer system?
-Will your system have an iSCSI connection to ftScalable Storage systems?
-If so, ensure that you supply two Ethernet switches that can accommodate the cables from the network adapters in each ftServer system.
-Set up your system to communicate with a UPS.
-Pla nning for Optional Components Will you be using an external modem?
-Will you connect a SAS tape drive (customer-supplied) to your system?
-NOTE VMware vSphere-based systems do not support tape drives.
-Pla nning AC Power Will you provide power to both sides of the system through a pair of PDUs?
-Will you protect the system power with a UPS?
-What optional components will you use?
-What are the AC power requirements of your system, including all optional components?
-What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components?
-What type of AC receptacles do you need to provide?
-Is the AC power service wired properly? nning Space for Your System Provide a table or desk for the monitor, keyboard, and mouse.
-Will your system and its external components fit where you plan to place them?
-What is the height of the cabinet you will use, and what is the total height of the systems and components that will be installed in the cabinet?
+- □ Will you provide power to both sides of the system through a pair of PDUs? - Will you protect the system power with a UPS? - What optional components will you use? - What are the AC power requirements of your system, including all optional components? - What are the lengths and types of the power cords that are provided for the PDUs or system, and optional components? - □ What type of AC receptacles do you need to provide? - □ Is the AC power service wired properly?

+Planning Space for Your System

+- Provide a table or desk for the monitor, keyboard, and mouse. - □ Will your system and its external components fit where you plan to place them? - What is the height of the cabinet you will use, and what is the total height of the systems and components that will be installed in the cabinet?
 Will the items fit into the cabinet?
-What components will be located outside the cabinet?
-What are the lengths and types of the interface and communications cables that will connect to your system?

-☐ Have you created a sketch of how you plan to arrange the system at the installation site?
+What components will be located outside the cabinet? - □ What are the lengths and types of the interface and communications cables that will connect to your system? - Have you created a sketch of how you plan to arrange the system at the installation site?
 Consider the available cable lengths, the placement of external devices, and the location of network and voice communication connections.